galaxyproject/training-material/topics/epigenetics/tutorials/ewas-suite/tutorial.md

 Incomplete annotation of genetic variations such as single nucleotide polymorphism (SNP) may affect DNA measurements and interfere results from downstream analysis.

-Hansen, J. P. 2014 highly recommende to remove the probes that contain either a SNP at the metylated loci interrogation or at the single nucleotide extension
+Hansen, J. P. 2014 highly recommended to remove the probes that contain either a SNP at the methylated loci interrogation or at the single nucleotide extension

 > ### {% icon hands_on %} Hands-on: Removing probes affected by genetic variation
-> 1. Run **minfi dropsnp** {% icon tool %}  on the output of minfi_maptogenome to remove the probes that contain either a SNP at the metylated loci interrogation or at the single nucleotide extension
+> 1. Run **minfi dropsnp** {% icon tool %}  on the output of minfi_maptogenome to remove the probes that contain either a SNP at the methylated loci interrogation or at the single nucleotide extension
 {: .hands_on}

 # DMPs and DMRs Identification